 -> Tax Fee Recipient:

-For these 2 settings, by choosing vendor, you allow the value of the shipping cost / tax to go directly to the vendor (thus you are excluding it from admin commission calculation).
-This can make sense in many situations: for example, since vendors do not usually make a profit on shipping, you may want to exclude it from admin commission.
+For these 2 settings, choosing "Vendor" allows the value of the shipping cost or tax to go directly to the vendor, excluding it from the admin commission calculation.
+This can make sense in many situations: for example, since vendors do not usually make a profit on shipping, you may want to exclude it from the admin commission.

 Cash on Delivery Orders Behaviour

-If a customer chooses to buy a product through Cash on Delivery ( COD ), then usually that means the vendor receives the money directly from the customer.
+If a customer chooses to buy a product through Cash on Delivery (COD), that usually means the vendor receives the money directly from the customer.
 MarketKing has a dedicated setting that offers multiple ways of handling this situation.

 The available options are:

 This option simply means that COD orders are treated like any other order.
-That means that the admin / shop will have to pay the vendor for these orders.
-Therefore this option is best chosen when the admin / shop is handling the deliveries / receiving the cash for these orders.
+The admin/shop will have to pay the vendor for these orders.
+Therefore, this option is best chosen when the admin/shop is handling the deliveries and receiving the cash for these orders.

 This means that COD orders do not increase or decrease vendor balances.

 For example: The vendor's balance is $1000 (the admin has to pay the vendor $1000).
-The vendor handles a COD order, and receives the cash directly from the customer.
+The vendor handles a COD order and receives the cash directly from the customer.
 The admin commission for the order is $50.
-This value is simply deducted automatically from the vendor balance -> the balance changes to $950.
+This value is simply deducted automatically from the vendor balance, so the balance changes to $950.

 In the vendor balance history, these orders will show as "(COD REVERSED)":

 Normally, when an order is marked as completed, the vendor's balance is increased.
-In this case, it is decreased (the vendor is automatically paying the admin, by having the admin's part taken from the vendor's balance).
+In this case, it is decreased (the vendor is automatically paying the admin by having the admin's portion deducted from the vendor's balance).

 Complex Commissions Module